deekiran/Capstone/README.md

 CNN Model for detecting Glaucoma and Diabetic Retinopathy Data set of DR from Kaggle : https://www.kaggle.com/c/diabetic-retinopathy-detection

-Steps for DR detection </br>
+Steps for Image processing </br>
 1 Remove dark and corrupted Images </br>
 2 Resize and crop Images to extract Region Of Interest.</br>
-3 Rotate DR diagnosed Images at 60,90,120,180 degrees as dataset was biased .To adjust our dataset, we select diagnosed images   </br>
+3 As you can see in the below image, the count of each class has wide range.
+Thus,  DR diagnosed Images are rotated at 60,90,120,180 degrees as dataset to augment the biased dataset  </br>